webersab/entGraph/README.md

     java -Xmx100G -cp lib/*:bin entailment.Util predArgs_gen.txt true true 12000000 aida/news_linked.json 1>news_gen.json 2>err.txt &

-The input/output arguments are:
+Input/output example argument are:

-predArgs_gen.txt: output of step 4.3.
+* predArgs_gen.txt: output of step 4.3.
-aida/news_linked.json: output of step 4.4.
+* aida/news_linked.json: output of step 4.4.
-120000000: is an upper bound on the number of lines of the corpus (this might need to be changed for a new corpus).
+* 120000000: is an upper bound on the number of lines of the corpus (this might need to be changed for a new corpus).
-news_gen.json: It contains the linked and parsed NewsSpike corpus.
+* news_gen.json: It contains the linked and parsed NewsSpike corpus.

 For larger corpora, instead of convertPredArgsToJson, you can use convertPredArgsToJsonUnsorted which will get less memory, but the output isn't sorted (this doesn't change any of the results for this paper).

 **Step 5**: Extract the interim outputs:

 You might need to set a few parameters in constants.ConstantsAgg:

-  1. minArgPairForPred is C_1 in the paper, which is set to 3 by default.
+* minArgPairForPred is C_1 in the paper, which is set to 3 by default.

-  2. minPredForArgPair is C_2 in the paper, which is set to 3 by default.
+* minPredForArgPair is C_2 in the paper, which is set to 3 by default.

-  3. relAddress is the output of step 4.
+* relAddress is the output of step 4.

-  4. simsFolder is where the final output will be stored.
+* simsFolder is where the final output will be stored.

 You need to run the entailment.vector.EntailGraphFactoryAggregator using: